miguel93041/electricURL-urlshortener/README.md

 - **Responses:**
   - `200 OK`: The QR code image is successfully generated and returned.
-  - `400 Bad Request`: The `id` does not comply with the required format.
   - `404 Not Found`: The provided `id` does not exist.
-  - `415 Unsupported Media Type`: The requested QR code type is not supported.
+  - `406 Not Acceptable`: The client requested an invalid format for the QR.
   - `500 Internal Server Error`: Unexpected server error.

 ### 4. **Get Analytics Data**